RajathPrabhu221/SCL_Maxo/README.md

 - Online classes for the students.

 ####
-It's super easy!
+- It's super easy!
 Install the free (Our App name) , click on "New Meeting," and invite up to (number of people) people to join you on video!
 Connect with anyone on Android based phones and tablets, other mobile devices, Windows.
+- This app especially allows the group, teachers, leaders, students to join the conference without any restrictions.
+This will be very helpful for the students and teachers for teaching purposes.

 #### About the Video Quality
 - Best video meeting quality